Alok-2002/Void_Share/README.md

 ---

-## 🤝 Contributing
+## 🙌 Contributing

-Pull Requests are always welcome!
-Feel free to open issues for bugs, suggestions, or features.
-Fork it, star it, and let’s build Void Share together!
+PRs are welcome!
+Open issues, fork the repo, and create a pull request.
+Let’s build this awesome tool together.

 ---

-## ⭐ Support & Recognition
+## ⭐ Show Your Support

-Give this repo a ⭐ if you found it useful or inspiring.
-Let's make cloud-native file sharing simple, secure, and ephemeral.
+Give a ⭐ if this project helped you or inspired you!

-> “Upload.
-Expire.
-Forget.”